cs161-stanford/cs161-stanford.github.io/policies.md

 <br>
 With that in mind, the policy is:
 <ul>
 <li> You are allowed to use LLMs for homework for inspiration / sanity-checking if you want.   </li>
-<li> <b>However,</b> we encourage you to use LLMs sparingly, and to think about (and struggle with) the problems on your own before asking an LLM, in the same way that we suggest that you think about problems on your own before going to office hours.
-In order to learn the material (and do well on the exams), you'll have to do some thinking on your own.  </li>
+<li> <b>However,</b> we encourage you to be thoughtful in your use of LLMs, and to use them in a way that supports your learning.
+Best practices include:
+<ul><li> Think about the problem on your own (or with your group) first, just like you should think about something first before going to office hours. </li>
+<li> If you are stuck and are going to turn to an LLM, ask it for a <i> hint </i> instead of for the answer.
+You can start out asking it for a "minimal hint."  </li>
+<li> Ask the LLM to formulate and solve a <i> related </i> problem, or to formulate an easier "warm-up" problem for you. </li>
+<li> Another interesting way to use an LLM to learn is to ask it for an <i>incorrect</i> answer to the problem, so that you can debug it.
+Any TA will tell you that grading an incorrect answer is a great way to learn about the problem!
+Maybe after that you'll be able to come up with a correct answer on your own.</li>
+<li> (Do you have a way to use LLMs that you think contributes to your learning?
+If so, feel free to share it with the course staff or on Ed!) </li>
+</ul></li>
 <li> It is a violation of the honor code to copy-paste the output of an LLM into your homework, just as it is not allowed to copy another group's write-up.
 Everything you hand in should be in your group's own words.
 </ul></li>
 <li> You are <b>not</b> allowed to use LLMs on the exams.
 It is a violation of the honor code to use LLMs, or any other resource other than your cheat-sheet, during the exams.
 	<ul>
-	<li>The exams are the incentive for you to use LLMs in a way that enhances your <i>learning</i>) on the homework.</li>
+	<li>The exams are the incentive for you to use LLMs in a way that enhances your <i>learning</i> -- perhaps following some of our suggestions above -- on the homework.</li>
 	</ul></li>
 </ul>
 </div>